caninereason/Minesweeperjava/readme.md

   - Passed jshint tests with zero errors.

 ![alt text](assets/images/lhr.png)
+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 ## Credits
   - Background and title images are personal creations
   - emoji's, bombs and flags were taken straight from default installed windows 10 emoji pack